 UNIVERSITY OF OREGON IN PORTLAND • APRIL 6-8, 2017

 The seventh annual “What is…? ” conference-experience will engage communication, media, and nature by examining everyday life — our lifeworks and lifestyles — emphasizing the lifeworlds we live in.
-It will investigate how communication/media constitute and permeate all avenues and forms of life — from scale, pace, and pattern to the public, private, and organic.
+It will investigate how communication and information constitute and permeate all avenues and forms of life — from scale, pace, and pattern to the public, private, and organic.
 By building bridges through multidisciplinary networks, the event emphasizes how communication is instrumental in and for living systems.
 What is life and how is life mediated?

 What is Life?
 (2017) builds on last year’s conference-experience, What is Media?
 (2016), expanding a transdisciplinary notion of medium/media with special attention to its material, historical, and ecological ramifications.
 It marks the second collaboration with scholars from the natural sciences (physical and life sciences) and the arts.

 The CONFERENCE commenced Thursday, April 6th with the 2017 Leonardo da Vinci Lecture featuring Fritjof Capra of The Center for Ecoliteracy and Schumacher College, followed by the grand opening of the LIFEWORLDS EXHIBITION.